kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_Release_Body.md

 * You can download many different archives in multiple languages from the Configuration page.
 * For a seamless experience in the **PWA**, try out the **Origin Private File System**: you won't have to answer permission prompts.
 On **Android**, this is also much, much faster.
 There is no advantage to using the OPFS in the Electron app, however.
 * There is full support for reading Zimit classic (and preliminary support for Zimit 2) archives in the PWA and Electron apps (also modern NWJS app, but see **Known Issues** below), and legacy support in the older UWP app.
-If your browser cannot use the full support, it will fall back to legacy support and/or very limited support in JQuery mode.
+If your browser cannot use the full support, it will fall back to legacy support and/or very limited support in Restricted mode.
 * The app natively supports dark mode for Wikimedia, Gutenberg and Stack Exchange ZIMs (see Configuration).
 For Zimit archives in particular, we recommend you try the new DarkReader plugin (you can enable this from Configuration in ServiceWorker mode only).
 * You can print by pressing Ctrl-P or using the print icon.
 If local printers are not available (after clicking on More options...) then print to PDF and use another app to print.
 Printing works best with Wikimedia ZIMs.
 * You can open a new browsable window by right-clicking, middle-clicking or ctrl-clicking an article link (not available in every mode, see option in Configuration).